dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/visual-basic-and-wpf-event-handling.md

   - "Visual Basic [WPF], event handlers"
   - "event handlers [WPF], Visual Basic" ms.assetid: ad4eb9aa-3afc-4a71-8cf6-add3fbea54a1
+description: Learn how to use the language-specific Handles keyword to associate event handlers with instances, instead of attaching event handlers with attributes.
 ---
 # Visual Basic and WPF Event Handling
 For the Microsoft Visual Basic .NET language specifically, you can use the language-specific `Handles` keyword to associate event handlers with instances, instead of attaching event handlers with attributes or using the <xref:System.Windows.UIElement.AddHandler%2A> method.
 However, the `Handles` technique for attaching handlers to instances does have some limitations, because the `Handles` syntax cannot support some of the specific routed event features of the WPF event system.